RedPitaya/Documentation/appsFeatures/applications/vna/appVNA.rst

 1. VNA application requirements:

     *   Windows or Linux-based personal computer (PC).

 2. The following accessories and materials are available in the Red Pitaya store:

     *   any kit that includes a STEMlab 125-14 or 125-10 (discontinued) board
     *   Vector Network Analyzer bridge module

 ***************************************************
-Start using Red Pitaya as a Vector Network Analyzer
+Start using Red Pitaya as a Vector Network Analyser
 ***************************************************

 ========================================================
 Connect Vector Network Analyzer bridge to the Red Pitaya
 ========================================================

     *   Connect the VNA module's OUT to the Red Pitaya IN1
     *   Connect the VNA module's IN to the Red Pitaya OUT1.
     *   Set the IN1 jumpers on the Red Pitaya to the LV position.

 .. figure::  img/vna_bridge_module_connections.png
     :align: center